keniasousa/keniasousa.github.io/_posts/2019-10-01-predidction-machines.md

 A hint on how prediction is transforming organizations and society as it becomes cheaper and more accessible.

 As the cost of prediction falls, more industries adopt it and we see it being applied in a wider range of activities.
 I remember it being used for image recognition at UCL and now it runs every time I look at my iPhone and it unlocks.
-There is no limit of how we can use it for the good of society.
+There is no limit on how we can use it for the good of society.

 This was a quick weekend-read on a bus ride of the first three chapters of the book "Prediction Machines – The Simple Economics of